AdilShamim8/Prompt-Engineering/AI Prompts for Human Resources (HR)/AI Prompts for Human Resources (HR).md

-**C**ompliance-First: Ensure all outputs meet legal requirements **A**ccessible Language: Use clear, inclusive terminology for all audiences **R**isk Mitigation: Actively identify and eliminate potential bias **E**thical Standards: Maintain fairness and transparency in all communications
+**C**ompliance-First: Ensure all outputs meet legal requirements **A**ccessible Language: Use clear, inclusive terminology for all audiences **Risk Mitigation: Actively identify and eliminate potential bias **E**thical Standards: Maintain fairness and transparency in all communications

 ## Master Job Description Prompt Template